eftekin/QuickAbdest/README.md

 # QuickAbdest iOS App

-This is the GitHub repository for the fun, unofficial iOS app of QuickAbdest (https://quickabdest.com).
+This is the GitHub repository for the fun, unofficial iOS app of [QuickAbdest](https://quickabdest.com).
 The app is designed to guide users through a quick and easy ritual washing (ablution) process.

 ## ScreenShots